huma-engineering/huma-docs/data-collection/clinician-portal/roles-and-permissions/inviting-staff-and-assigning-roles.md

 # Inviting staff and assigning roles
 **User**: Admin; Access Controller

-The Clinician Portal is one easy-to-use interface for all Care Team and administrative users to easily view and track patient data, contact patients and/or to manage other users and their roles.
+The Clinician Portal is one easy-to-use interface for all care team and administrative users to easily view and track patient data, contact patients and/or to manage other users and their roles.
 The portal has a number of different user roles available so that users can only access or edit what they need to.

-> ⚠️ **INFO**: If you have a default role assigned, you must be an Administrator or Access Controller to be able to invite staff to the Clinician Portal.
+> ⚠️ **INFO**: If you have a default role assigned, you must be an Administrator or Access Controller to be able to invite staff to the clinician portal.
 If you have a custom role assigned, this must include the 'invite staff members' permission.

 ## How it works​
 From the **All staff members** list, open the dropdown menu at the top-right of the list and select **Invite staff members**.

 ![Invite staff members](./assets/InvitingStaff01.png)

-In the edit window, enter the email addresses of the users you want to invite, select the role you want to assign from the dropdown and click **Send invites**.
+In the edit window, enter the email addresses of the users you want to invite, select the role you want to assign and the expiration window of the link and click **Send invites**.

 ![Roles dropdown](./assets/InvitingStaff02.png)